tks1998/Pytorch-Face-recongition-state-of-the-art-Qmul-surveface-/README.md

 Implementation state of the art for face recognition algorithm.

-In my repos, I use timm module to create model ( efficienet, resnet ...)
+In my repos, I use timm module to quickly create model ( efficienet, resnet ...) and reference some notebook from kaggle.
 Implementation some SOTA algorithm for recognition: Arcface, adaptive arcface, adacos, additive margin,...
 Optimizer: SAM optimizer